 My grandma used to decorate it with colourful sugar bits and almonds, but sometimes she used dark chocolate chips.

-I tried to follow accurately her recipe and I wished to add some orange and cinnamon whiffs, a well-balanced pairing with our Abruzzese “Millefiori” (mixed-flower) mountain honey.
+I tried to follow accurately her recipe and I wished to add some orange and cinnamon whiffs, a well-balanced pairing with our Abruzzese “Millefiori” (All flower) mountain honey.

 4 medium eggs